muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 `serverless-layers` is a handy npm plugin for optimization.
 Only uploads dependencies if they have changed.
 You take your dependencies from `package.json`, put them into a layer, and publish that layer to your account.
 The benefit is not having to upload the same artifacts over and over.

 Although Lambda Layers is a poor substitute for package managers, it really shines as a way to optimize the deployment time of your application.
 By using something like the [serverless-layers](https://www.npmjs.com/package/serverless-layers) plugin you can bundle all of your dependencies as a Lambda layer and automatically update the Lambda functions to reference this layer.
 On subsequent deployments, if the dependencies haven’t changed, then there’s no need to upload them again.
 This produces a smaller deployment package and makes deployments faster.
-If you want to learn more about this pattern, then please give [this article](https://theburningmonk.com/2021/05/lambda-layer-not-a-package-manager-but-a-deployment-optimization/) a read.
+If you want to learn more about this pattern, then please give [Yan](https://theburningmonk.com/2021/05/lambda-layer-not-a-package-manager-but-a-deployment-optimization/) a read.

 ### [Lambda layers: not a package manager, but a deployment optimization](https://theburningmonk.com/2021/05/lambda-layer-not-a-package-manager-but-a-deployment-optimization/)